randomir/envie/docs/commands.rst

 ::

     Interactively activate the closest Python virtual environment relative to DIR (or .)
     A list of the closest environments is filtered by KEYWORDS.
+Separate KEYWORDS with -- if they start with a dash, or a dir with the same name exists.

     Usage:
-        chenv [-1] [-v] [-q] [DIR] [KEYWORDS]
+        chenv [-1] [-f|-l] [-v] [-q] [DIR] [--] [KEYWORDS]
+        envie ...

     Options:
+        -1            activate only if a single closest env found, abort otherwise -f, --find    use only 'find' for search
+        -l, --locate  use only 'locate' for search
-        -1    activate only if a single closest env found, abort otherwise -v    be verbose: show info messages (path to activated env) -q    be quiet: suppress error messages
+        -v            be verbose: show info messages (path to activated env) -q            be quiet: suppress error messages

+    For details on other Envie uses, see 'envie help'.

 .. note:: TODO description, examples